-If you’re looking to build a startup library, what are the best startup books of all time?
+If you’re looking to build a startup library, what are the best startup books of all time to read?
 Join us as we look at the startup strategy books you should be reading.

 If you’ve been inspired by Elon Musk’s buyout of Twitter and you want to begin your startup journey, it pays to do your research first.